Va11eyard/WeatherSite/README.md

 # Weather

-This Weather App provides real-time weather information, air quality data, location details, and a map for a given city.
+This Weather App provides real-time weather information for a chosen city.
-The app integrates OpenWeatherAPI, Mapbox, Air Quality Open Data Platform (AQODP) and a Rapid Geolocation API to enhance its functionality.
+The app integrates OpenWeatherAPI to enhance its functionality.

 ## Usage

-Once you download the project go to terminal in your IDE and run this command "**_node server.js_**" and open this link **_http://localhost:3000_**.
+Once you download the project go to terminal in your IDE and run this command "**_node src/index.js_**" and open this link **_http://localhost:3000_**.

 ## Features